ns-r/ns-links/content/general/faq.md

 You can find the latest enlistment megathread [here](https://www.reddit.com/r/NationalServiceSG/search?q=flair_name%3A%22Enlistment%22&restrict_sr=1&sort=new).

+If you have any other issues, or want to confirm any details, contact CMPB.
+Find CMPB's contact page [here](https://www.cmpb.gov.sg/web/portal/cmpb/home/about-us/contact-us).

 ## What should I bring for BMT?
 Check out <nuxt-link to='/bmt/enlistment-tips'>Enlistment Tips</nuxt-link>.